'Survival Kit: House of See-More'

 140 x 132 x 5 cm, 2024

-The work was created on the inner lining of my old jacket, which I used to wear during the day as a form of camouflage to blend in with my surroundings.
-Through a ritual, I transformed this piece of clothing into an altar-like object that consists of many personal amulets that brought me luck in my emancipatory struggle, including coal (used for drawings), scents, and my hair.
-It was presented alongside a rap song I created about the life of a queer woman.
-The exhibition was accompanied by my essay exploring the work of Pawel Althamer and Artur Zmijewski from a queer perspective.
-The piece was shown in the exhibition Quivering at Hotel Warszawa Art Fair, organized by the Foksal Gallery Foundation.
+The work was made on the inner lining of an old jacket once worn daily as camouflage, allowing the artist to blend into her surroundings.
+Through a ritual, the garment was transformed into an altar-like object filled with personal amulets—coal used for drawings, scents, and strands of hair—symbols of luck in her emancipatory struggle.
+It was presented together with a rap song narrating the life of a queer woman.
+The exhibition also featured an essay by the artist reflecting on the work of Paweł Althamer and Artur Żmijewski from a queer perspective.
+The piece was shown in Quivering at Hotel Warszawa Art Fair, organized by the Foksal Gallery Foundation.